OpenMaine/maineballot/_posts/2019-11-05-Q1_Transportation.md

 ## Tell me more
-Passing this question would allow the State of Maine to borrow $105 million for a variety of infrastructure improvements, including roads, bridges, railroads, airports, transit and ports.[^3]
+Passing this question would allow the State of Maine to borrow $105 million for a variety of infrastructure improvements, including roads, bridges, railroads, airports, transit and ports.[^3] The bulk of the money will go towards high priority highways and bridges.
+See the Ballotpedia Article[^2] for definitions of road priority levels.

 This is a **bond issue** -- if voters approve the bond, it means that the State of Maine is allowed to borrow money for the project described in the ballot question and has to pay it back over 10 years.
 [Learn more about how bonds work](/bonds).